Ilya-Tsatsuro/Ilya-Tsatsuro/README.md

 ## About me
 ---
-My name's Ilya Tsatsuro.
-I'm a beginner Software tester (QA Engineer).
+My name is Ilya Tsatsuro.
-For 7 years I was a project manager in the field of energy and construction.
-Now I'm looking for myself in the IT industry.
+For 7 years I have been a project manager in the field of energy and construction.
+Now I am looking for myself as a software tester, and I believe that together, we will make your product better.

 ## Portfolio
 ---